lpf057810/Data555_Rshiny/README.md

 - **Key Variables**: Obesity risk, sleep prevalence, income levels, walkability, access to exercise, demographics.
 - **Collection**: Compiled from publicly available datasets for spatial risk modeling.

+This dashboard provides insight into which behavioral and environmental factors most strongly influence obesity risk in different regions of Georgia.
+The findings can guide resource allocation and inform region-specific intervention strategies to improve population health.